google/koladata/docs/api_reference.md

 Args:
   ds: DataSlice to convert.
-  cols: list of columns to extract from DataSlice.
-If None all attributes will
+  cols: list of columns to extract or a dictionary mapping output column names
-    be extracted.
+    to columns to extract from DataSlice.
+If None all attributes will be extracted.
   include_self: whether to include the &#39;self_&#39; column. &#39;self_&#39; column is
     always included if `cols` is None and `ds` contains primitives/lists/dicts or it has ITEMID schema.